sweta123-singh/docrib-project/README.md

 # docrib-project
-This is a website for doctor appointment where you can find a prefable specialist and doctors.
+This is a website for doctor appointment where you can find a preferable specialist and doctors.